opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 identifiers
     **optional**
     **repeated**
-    Upstream identifiers of the election if any exist, such as those assigned by a Secretary of State, county or city elections office.
+    Upstream identifiers of the election, such as those assigned by a Secretary of State, county or city elections office.

+    Each element in identifiers is an object with the following keys:

+    scheme
+        The name of the service that created the identifier. identifier
+        A unique identifier developed by an upstream or third party source.

 division_id
     Reference to the OCD ``Division`` that defines the broadest political geography of any contest to be decided by the election.
 For example, an election that includes a contest to elect the governor of California would include the division identifier for the entire state of California.